With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 Auckland exemplifies the city life with the downtown high rises, numerous neighborhoods, chic restaurants, and boutique stores, fast pace environment, and friendly New Zealanders/Kiwis.
 Yet, it’s one of the coolest cities that we visited and has awesome outdoor activities for all ages.

-You can easily spend 3 to 4 days here to soak in the various charms of the city and take ferry rides to neighboring areas and departing from the waterfront, such as Davonport or Waiheke Island (we want to go hiking here next time!).
+You can easily spend 3 to 4 days here to soak in the various charms of the city and take ferry rides to neighboring areas and departing from the waterfront, such as Devonport or Waiheke Island (we want to go hiking here next time!)
 Or, consider going on these five day trips from Auckland.

 Since we only had one day to explore, we took advantage of the time.
 Here is our one day Auckland itinerary with tips on where to go, places to eat, and how to get around Auckland.